inBeat/inbeat-website/content/articles/ultimate-guide-youtuber-outreach.md

 Because gaming your email subject line by adding "RE:" at the beginning will increase the metric’s performance, but will drastically decrease your email answer rate.
 This is why we use this metric by playing with two parameters:

 1. **Deliverability**.
-If you’re getting an open rate of 8%, I commend you test your email deliverability using [this tool](https://www.mail-tester.com/).
+If you’re getting an open rate of 8%, I recommend you test your email deliverability using [this tool](https://www.mail-tester.com/).
 It is free and will give you actionable insights on how to improve your deliverability.
 2. **Attention Grabbing.** We alter our headlines to grab your attention, without deceiving our end user.
 You [can read this article](https://www.yesware.com/blog/best-email-subject-lines/) if you want more info on converting headlines.

 If you’re using Mailshake, you will have mountains of data on which headlines are performing best for your niche.
 You will also be able to A/B test headlines, which will provide you fascinating insights.